Hyodo-Kato theory with syntomic coefficients

 \begin{proof} This is given by a standard argument of rigid cohomology theory.
 More precisely, assume that another family $(Z'_{\lambda'},\cZ'_{\lambda'},i'_{\lambda'},h'_{\lambda'},\theta'_{\lambda'})_{\lambda'\in\Lambda'}$ is given.
 Let $(Z''_{\bullet,\bullet},\cZ''_{\bullet,\bullet},i''_{\bullet,\bullet},h'_{\bullet,\bullet},\theta''_{\bullet,\bullet})$ be the bisimplicial object given by

 Then we obtain a bicosimplicial complex $R\Gamma(\cZ''_{\bullet,\bullet,\bbQ},\sE_{\cZ''_{\bullet,\bullet}}\otimes\omega^\star_{\cZ''_{\bullet,\bullet}/\cT,\bbQ})$ with natural morphisms

-We prove the first morphism is a quasi-isomorphism on the associated complexes, then the second morphism is also a quasi-isomorphism by the same reason.
+We will prove the first morphism is a quasi-isomorphism on the associated complexes, then the second morphism is also a quasi-isomorphism by the same reason.
 (We regard (bi)cosimplicial complexes as a complex by considering the associated complexes.)
-It is sufficient to show that the morphism